 If they don’t do so within this time, the items should be legally removed automatically.
 However, if they don’t, your next step is to move forward with filing a complaint to the Consumer Financial Protection Bureau.

 Despite being the one behind your troubles, Experian at least seems to recognize its system is far from perfect.
-On its homepage, it provides a link to resources it provides for disputes (which you can access here).
+On its homepage, it provides a link to resources it provides for disputes.

 - Start a new dispute online

 - Check the status of an existing dispute

 You can begin the dispute process one of two ways, either by entering your Experian credit report number or your personal information.
 Beginning it via your credit report number is the faster option of the two.

 For this one, you only need to enter three pieces of information: your credit report number, your social security number, and your email address.
 Your Experian credit report number should appear on the first page of your credit report.
 Try to go this route because your number is unique to you and your individual credit report.